-baby names with the most unique nicknames for our own children.
-It certainly had a little bit to do with why we named our son Jackson, but he goes by Jack.
-But apparently, as my mom has informed me, Jack is not so unique of a name anymore as all of her co-workers’ grandkids' names are Jack.
+rare of a name given that all of her co-workers’ grandkids' names are Jack.
 However, if you’re also hoping for a short but sweet name for your kiddo, luckily you have tons of options — and they may actually be unique.

-A name with a unique nickname can definitely come in handy, whether your kid is like me and decides to go by their full name when they “grow up and go to middle school,” and also for you as a parent.
+A name with a nickname can definitely come in handy, whether your kid is like me and decides to go by their full name when they “grow up and go to middle school” or for you as a parent.
 Nothing gets your kid’s attention quite like using their full name instead of their nickname.
 I knew I was in deep you-know-what when my mom or dad would yell, “Abigale!” instead of Abi.

 While Phoebe is unique on its own, who doesn’t love the name Bea?
-Plus, Bea Arthur was one of the best actress/comediennes ever (in my not so humble opinion), and everyone should want to pay homage to that.
+Plus, Bea Arthur was one of the best actors and comedians ever (in my not so humble opinion), and everyone should want to pay homage to that.
 She’d be (

 Bea) proud.
 Plus, Phoebe means bright and pure, and of course your baby will be just that.
 3 Victoria (Tori, Vicky)

 Victoria is such a classic, pretty name, and Vicky and Tori just sound really hip and cool.
-Your kid may not be the next Spice Girl, but at least her name and nicknames will make her fabulous for sure.
-Victoria is also the
+Your kid may not be the next Spice Girl, but at least their name and nicknames will make them fabulous for sure.
+Victoria stems from

 Buffy the Vampire Slayer, Xander is a really cool nickname for Alexander.
-It sounds like he would play in a rock band while simultaneously slaying bad guys, right?
-Alexander means “defending men,” too.
+It sounds like the name of someone who would play in a rock band while simultaneously slaying bad guys, right?
+Alexander historically means “defending men,” too.
 How fitting for a bad guy slayer superhero.
 6 Theodore (Theo, Teddy)

-Teddy is just the sweetest name for a little boy.
-And the two guys named Theo that I knew in middle school were just the coolest of the cool.
+Teddy is just the sweetest name for a little one.
 I love it when classic names like Theodore can have really hip nicknames.
 Plus,

 Amelia or Amelie are really unique and creative names on their own, but you definitely can’t go wrong with nicknames like Mia, Milly, Mimi, or even classic Amy.
 The name Amelia historically came from German royals.
 Pretty regal, eh?
 And for a more bohemian spin, you could add the French accent to the name: Amélie (like the movie!).

 “Rose, like the lines of seats in a theater,” as Rose Nylund from

-The Fault in Our Stars by John Green?
-Saddest novel ever.
-But the nickname Gus is so cute, I think you have to overlook any sad memories associated with the name.
+The Fault in Our Stars by John Green.
+But the nickname Gus is so cute, I think you have to overlook any sad memories from the book associated with the name.
 It’s also a pretty strong name — Augustus means great or “venerable.”
 11 Ashton (Ash, Asher)

 ash tree town’ in Old English.”
-12 Callum (Cal)
+12 Callum (Cal or Cally)

 Hopefully enough time has passed since

 Titanic premiered that we forget how much of a jerk face Cal was in the movie.
 Not all Cals are jerks, though.
-Take Cal Ripken for example.
 And Callum is apparently a very trendy name right now, so there you have it.
-Behind the Name noted Callum is Scottish, and is Colin or Coleman in English.
+Callum is Scottish in origin, and is Colin or Coleman in English.
 13 Dashiell (Dash)

 Dashiell is a cool name on its own, but Dash is even cooler.
-Maybe he'll be star of the track team or football team?
-Or even a kid super hero?
-It will be a fitting nickname for when he’s a toddler and you can’t keep up with him, I’m sure.
+Maybe they'll be star of the track team or football team?
+Or even a kid superhero (re:

 This biblical name turns effortlessly cool when it’s shortened to Zeke.